-Peter Glenser QC, instructed by the Environment Agency, has successfully prosecuted in a sewage pollution case against Northumbrian Water.
+Peter Glenser KC, instructed by the Environment Agency, has successfully prosecuted in a sewage pollution case against Northumbrian Water.

 The water company was fined more than half a million pounds after sewage effluent polluted a rural watercourse.